 Sports related tears happen gradually over time and are known as “chronic” tears.
 An “acute” tear, on the other hand, occurs with a sudden jerking motion.
 A rotator cuff is often torn quickly like this when you are in a car accident and requires medical care.
 If you suffer from a torn rotator cuff, contact our Atlanta Orthopedic Doctors for immediate treatment.

 Your shoulder is a complex ball and socket joint.
 The rotator cuff consists of four tendons and muscles that converge around it.
 The rotator cuff holds your arm in place while allowing it to move in different directions.

 By combining the shoulder joint and the rotator cuff, you get the most mobile joint in your body with the widest range of motion.
 The downside is that this joint is very weak.
 If the joint experiences too much stress, it will tear and swelling starts to happen.

-In addition, if your shoulder is weak, tender, or difficult to move above your head, your chance of having a torn rotator cuff increases.
+Also, if your shoulder is weak, tender, or painful to move above your head, your chance of having a torn rotator cuff increases.
 Cracking or snapping sounds can also be an indicator.
 If you have any of these symptoms, seeking medical attention for a complete evaluation is the first step toward recovery.

-Diagnosis is especially important because a complete tear of a rotator cuff tendon won’t heal on its own.
+Diagnosis is of particular importance because a complete tear of a rotator cuff tendon won’t heal on its own.
 Even a partial tear can take exponentially longer to heal without proper treatment.